Arlington’s Adopted FY 2019-2028 Capital Improvement Plan (CIP) was approved by the County Board on July 14, 2018.

 The CIP is the County’s 10-year plan for building, maintaining, upgrading or replacing County facilities and infrastructure.
 This includes libraries, parks, community centers, technology systems, water, sewer, stormwater and transportation infrastructure—and more.

 The County Manager and County Board are committed to engaging Arlington residents and businesses in setting capital investment priorities.

 Latest CIP News & Information

-- All meetings will are live broadcast on Comcast Xfinity 25 or 1085 (HD) and Verizon FiOS 39 & 40.
-You can also watch on the County Board web site or archived video.
+All meetings will be broadcast live on Comcast Xfinity 25 or 1085 (HD) and Verizon FiOS 39 & 40.
+You can also watch on the County Board website or get archived video.
 Or watch streaming live in HD on Arlington TV’s Youtube channel.

 |May 29, 2018

 |Board Work Session 1|